List of unproduced film projects based on Marvel Comics: Charles Band's Doctor Strange

 In the early 1990s, Charles Band held the rights to film an adaptation of Doctor Strange, but the option expired before production on a film could begin.
 Instead of scrapping the project, the script was rewritten by C. Courtney Joyner to include original characters not directly adapted from the comics property.
 Concept art for the main character was designed by Jack Kirby.
 The film was eventually released as Doctor Mordrid, by Full Moon Features.

 In 2022, Joyner debunked that this was ever intended to be a Doctor Strange movie and it was only ever intended to be an original character named Doctor Mordrid (although was originally named Mister/Doctor Mortalis).

 "Never.
 The story has gotten so speculative and messed up.
 I don't know if Charlie [Band] was ever in negotiations for the Strange rights as he and Stan Lee were good friends and remained so until Stan's death.
 When I was brought on, Doctor Mordrid was known as Doctor Mortalis and was the creation of Jack Kirby.
 More along the line was a money problem and I was asked to step in and use the material that was there in the concept.
 Which was Strange-like for sure.
 But when I came on there was no switch around from Strange comics or anything like that..."

+Mort the Dead Teenager

+A film adaptation of the 4-issue miniseries Mort the Dead Teenager had been in development since 1997.
+Robert Zemeckis and Steven Spielberg were attached to produce at DreamWorks Pictures with Jim Cooper writing the script.
+Elijah Wood was in talks for the role of the titular character and Dominique Swain as his love interest.

+Production had switched sometime around 2002 with Quentin Tarantino and Madonna replacing Spielberg and Zemeckis, production now at A Band Apart alongside distribution by Dimension Films, with Dean Paraskevopoulos hired to direct.
+Jessica Simpson was reportedly cast as Mort's love interest a year later, with test footage shot.
+Original comic author Larry Hama later stated that he had no large involvement with any of the attempted adaptations despite writing a screenplay, and that his involvement with the future of the comic ended after it was finished.

+As of 2023, the film has not been made and it is assumed to have been shelved.
+8 minutes of test footage was cut into a pitch trailer, which was uploaded to YouTube channel "Mort" on September 14, 2025.

+Power Pack

+On May 16, 2000, Marvel Enterprises agreed to develop 15 franchises into live-action films, television series, direct-to-video films and internet projects, one of which being Power Pack.

+On April 22, 2010, they announced their plans to develop lesser-known characters into films such as the Power Pack.

+On September 28, 2017, it was reported that Marvel Studios was having Jonathan Schwartz oversee the film as a Spy Kids-like story.

+On June 25, 2018, Kevin Feige expressed interest in returning to Power Pack someday for a film.